-We have already stated we believe that Event Success Management is the future.
-Without restricting ourselves to that alone, let’s go step by step through the processes in running successful events in 2022.
+We have already declared that traditional event management is dead, and Event Success Management is the future.
+Without restricting ourselves to that alone, let’s go step by step through the processes in running successful events in 2023.

 Too often, the attitude is events are big one-off affairs existing separate from everything else as a huge project for all involved.
 Size is relative, but the viewpoint is often to think about events in terms of something taking place for an external audience with 50 to 10,000+ attendees, whether in person or online.

 It’s time to recalibrate that thinking in two ways.

 Firstly, the road to success in events in 2023 is to understand that a lot more happenings should come under the umbrella of events.
 For example:

 - A regular team meeting of eight people

 - A monthly company meeting for all staff